-The Public Employees Insurance Agency's (PEIA) Open Enrollment for Plan Year 2014 runs April 1 through April PUBLIC ENTRICOPEES INSURANCE!
-30. During Open Enrollment, policy holders do not need a qualifying event to add dependents to or remove dependents from coverage, but must provide documentation substantiating the dependent (birth certificate, marriage license, guardianship papers, etc.) before coverage can become effective.
+The Public Employees Insurance Agency's (PEIA) Open Enrollment for Plan Year 2014 runs April 1 through April 30.
+During Open Enrollment, policy holders do not need a qualifying event to add dependents to or remove dependents from coverage but must provide documentation substantiating the dependent (birth certificate, marriage license, guardianship papers, etc.) before coverage can become effective.
 Changes made take effect July 1, 2013.

-This year, during April. all active employee and non-Medicare retiree policyholders must report their tobacco-status to qualify for tobacco-free premium discounts.
-To report tobacco status, go to PEIA's website, www. wvpeia.com and click on the green Manage My Benefits button at the top of the page.
-You can also report your status by calling PEIA's Open Enrollment Helpline at 1-877-676-5573, and following the instructions.
+This year, during April. all active employees and non-Medicare retiree policyholders must report their tobacco-status to qualify for tobacco-free premium discounts.
+To report tobacco status, go to PEIA's website, www.wvpeia.com, and click on the green Manage My Benefits button at the top of the page.
+You can also report your status by road markers.